webexpress-framework/WebExpress/README.md

 ![WebExpress-Framework](https://raw.githubusercontent.com/webexpress-framework/.github/main/docs/assets/img/banner.png)

 # WebExpress
-WebExpress is a lightweight web server optimized for use in low-performance environments (e.g. Rasperry PI).
-By providing a powerful plugin system and a comprehensive API, web applications can be easily and quickly integrated into a .net language (e.g. C#).
+WebExpress is a lightweight web server optimized for use in low-performance environments (e.g., Rasperry PI).
+By providing a powerful plugin system and a comprehensive API, web applications can be easily and quickly integrated into a .net language (e.g., C#).
 Some advantages of WebExpress are:

 - It is easy to use.
 - It offers a variety of features and tools that can help you build and manage your website.